donnay/interesting-octopus/src/pages/docs/technology/transportation.md

 The DOLPHIN is basically a small 8 person submersible that can dive to a depth of 2 kilometers under water or  any liquid of similar density .
 Two persons are required to pilot the DOLPHIN and the other six are passengers.
 It  is equipped with two triple jointed manipulator arms and eight pressurized cameras to track their movement.
 The  DOLPHIN also comes equipped with four hard shell diving suits which are able to stand the pressures of diving at 2  kilometers .
 The fins at the back of the sub offer a great amount of maneuverability, the wings along the sides also  lend more stability to the craft.
 The openings in the front of the wings are to allow water to be pulled into the  DOLPHIN's turbines.
 The water is then forced trough jets in the rear of the ship.
 Thus moving the DOLPHIN at great  speeds.
 The speeds listed below are listed for SURface and SUBmerged respectively.<br>
 TOP SPEED:(Sur, Sub) 90, 35 Knots<br>
 CRUISING SPEED:(Sur, Sub) 70, 15 knots<br>
-DMENSIONS (L*H*W): 20 * 3 * 5m<br>
+DIMENSIONS (L*H*W): 20 * 3 * 5m<br>
 BASE PRICE: 9 000 Dits<br>
 LENGTH OF USE / BATT:(Sur, Sub) 18, 8 hours  <br>

 ### Snow Terrain Sled (S.T.S.)
 This vehicle can seat up to six people one for operator and five passengers.
 The S.T.S. was constructed for the  harsh environment of the arctic on Earth, but can be used on even more severe and frozen wastelands.
-The SLED's  highly toothed tracks and scooped treds make it possible for the S.T.S. to travel over solid ice and still keep  moving.
+The SLED's  highly toothed tracks and scooped treads make it possible for the S.T.S. to travel over solid ice and still keep  moving.
 The S.T.S. can be used in other environments other than arctic, excluding tropical without installing  optional air conditioning.
 The vehicle has a cargo space, that can be heated if desired in the rear of the vehicle.
 The vehicle has an optimal density scanner, able to sense varying thicknesses of ice.
 The minimum thickness of ice  that this vehicle can travel on is 30 cm.<br>
 TOP SPEED: 80 Km/h<br>
 CRUISING SPEED: 65 Km/h<br>
 DIMENSIONS (L*H*W): 5 * 2.5 * 2 m<br>